-The Company receives cash collateral for securities loaned in an amount generally equal to 102% of the fair value of securities and records the related obligations to return the collateral in other liabilities and accrued expenses.
+The Company receives cash collateral for securities loaned in an amount generally equal to 102% and 105% of the fair value of domestic and foreign securities, respectively, and records the related obligations to return the collateral in other liabilities and accrued expenses.
 The carrying value of these obligations approximates fair value because of their relatively short-term nature.
 The Company monitors the market value of securities loaned on a daily basis and obtains additional collateral as necessary under the terms of the agreements to mitigate counterparty credit risk.
-The Company maintains the right and ability to repossess the securities loaned on short notice.
+The Company maintains the right and ability to repossess the securities loaned on short notice